STAND. COM. REP. NO. 1152

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Higher Education and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 540, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 540, H.D.
-1, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Energy and Environment that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 166, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.C.R.
+No. 166, S.D.
+1.